-Social Justice and Health Equity and Anti-Racism Commitment
+Social Justice, Health Equity, and Anti-Racism Commitment

 Columbia Nursing’s commitment to social justice and health equity (SJHE) and anti-racism affirms our mission to foster the highest attainable level of health for everyone, by addressing unjust systems and structures that impede this ethical mandate.
 As a world-renowned urban institution with a global mission and a long history of supporting health and well-being as a human right, Columbia Nursing is uniquely positioned to lead efforts to achieve this mission.